SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Early light curves

 In summary, we find a broad range of rise times and rise indices among both SNe~Iax and normal SNe~Ia.
-We find some indication that SNe~Iax show systematically shorter rise times or lower rise indices, but the statistical significance of this varies among bands.
 Overall, our results highlight the need for increased spectroscopic classification and higher cadence surveys.
 Across seven years of observations, only 44 SNe~Iax were spectroscopically classified as such and publicly announced on the TNS.
 It is likely however that at least some SNe~Iax have been misidentified or not recognised.
 The inclusion of light curve and velocity information during classification, rather than purely template matching, would aid in producing more complete samples and also subsequently increasing the number of templates.
-Furthermore, even with light curves combined across three different surveys (each one with a typical cadence of $\sim$2 -- 3~days), only 14 of these SNe had sufficient data to be included in our analysis.
+Furthermore, even with light curves combined across three different surveys (each one with a typical cadence of $\sim$2 -- 3~days), only 14 of these SNe had sufficient data (i.e. four detections after first light and before 0.5$f_{\rm{peak}}$) to be included in our analysis.
 The combined light curve quality also varied greatly, limiting our ability to assess statistical trends.
 Future surveys with higher cadence are required to fully assess the significance of the trends identified in our analysis, particularly in redder bands.
 Alternatively, a consistent set of filters across multiple surveys could potentially achieve a similarly higher cadence or better sampled light curve.
+More work and larger samples may show whether the correlations and trends identified in this and previous works are significant or insignificant.